Matter- and magnetically-driven flavor conversion of neutrinos in magnetorotational collapses: Flavor conversion in matter

 The effective potential of neutrino interactions with external magnetic fields is

 where $B_\perp$ is the magnetic field component transverse to the neutrino propagation and $\mu_{\alpha\beta}$ are the neutrino magnetic moments.

 Flavor conversion is enhanced when a pair (or more) of effective eigenstates becomes close to degenerate.
 Due to the different sign in the matter potential between neutrinos and antineutrinos, these flavor-changing chirality-flipping conversions can be resonant~\cite{Akhmedov:1988uk,Lim:1988tk}.
 This phenomenon is referred to as resonant spin-flavor precession~\cite{Lim:1988tk, Akhmedov:1988uk, Akhmedov:2003fu}.
 Hereafter, we dub these transitions {\it magnetically-driven resonant conversion (B-res)} to avoid confusion, since MSW flavor conversion can be interpreted as resonant precession of a spin vector~\cite{Kim:1987bv}.
 For simplicity, we assume equal magnetic moments for all flavors, i.e., $\mu_{e\mu} = \mu_{e\tau} = \mu_{\mu\tau} = \mu$.
+Here, $\mu_{\alpha\beta}$ denote the transition magnetic moments between neutrino flavors $\alpha$ and $\beta$.
 The ratio of magnetic moments $\mu_{e\mu}:\mu_{e\tau}:\mu_{\mu\tau}$ depends on the neutrino mass mechanism and underlying symmetries, see e.g.~Refs.~\cite{Voloshin:1987qy,Barbieri:1988nh,Feruglio:2008ht}.
 Accounting for differences among the magnetic moments (albeit plagued by large uncertainties to date) would only affect the adiabaticity of the resonances, but not their location.

 In analogy to the MSW effect, we identify two resonances~\cite{Akhmedov:2003fu}:

 Notice that the numerical pre-factors are the same as in Eqs.~\ref{eq:msw_conditions1} and \ref{eq:msw_conditions2}.
 In neutron-rich environments ($Y_e < 0.5$), B-res(L) is responsible for $\bar{\nu}_e \leftrightarrow \nu_{\mu}'$ conversions.
 B-res(H) is associated with $\bar{\nu}_e \leftrightarrow \nu_{\tau}'$ in NO and $\nu_e \leftrightarrow \bar{\nu}_{\tau}'$ in IO.
 On the other hand, for proton rich media, neutrinos and antineutrinos are swapped.